 Do I need to report anything else?

 You are also required to complete Form 4137 in the account.
 This form is used to calculate the Medicare and Social Security tax on the unreported tip income.
-This can be found in the Federal Section under Other Taxes > Social Security and Medicare Tax on Unreported Tip Income.
+This can be found by taking the following pathway:

 For more information, see: